In the first part, you have the option to vote “yes” or “no” to the question of whether to remove the Governor from office.

 myself and it is too late to send it in the mail?

-same household to return your ballot.
-On the return envelope, you
+You may authorize any person to return your ballot.
+On the return

-must sign your name and print the name of the person you are
+envelope, you must sign your name and print the name of the

 If I lose the Vote by Mail ballot sent to me, can I get another

 Yes.
-Call the San Mateo County Registration & Elections Division
+Call/Text the San Mateo County Registration & Elections

-I am out of the country and the mail is slow.
-Can I apply earlier
+I am out of the country, and the mail is slow.
+Can I receive a

 How do I qualify for Permanent Vote by Mail status?

-California allows any voter to request Permanent Vote by Mail
+California also allows any voter to request Permanent Vote by

 If I request a Vote by Mail ballot, can I change my mind and vote